WB-PIDA-Data-Science-Shop/pigographs/README.md

 The package workflow consists of two main steps:

-Data Transformation: source all raw-data cleaning scripts located at `data-raw/source`
+Data Transformation: Make sure you have the input filder provided by the EGVPI team and source all raw-data cleaning scripts located at `data-raw/source`

 Data Analysis: source all analysis and plotting scripts at `analysis` for reproducibility

-Simply knit this document (README.Rmd) or, after step 1, run the following code:
+For both, simply run the following code:

 ``` r
 library(here)